Tech-How/Light-Theme-for-YouTube-Music/README.md

 - User-configurable variables are only provided in the UserCSS code format.
 Other style managers that support UserCSS may still allow this functionality.

 ## 🛠 Code Formats
-The code here is available in UserCSS and @-moz-document formats.
+The code here is available in UserCSS, @-moz-document, and .css file formats.
+You can download any from the releases tab.
-- UserCSS format is the recommended way to install this style, as it supports all user-configurable variables.
+- UserCSS format is the recommended way to install this style, as it supports all features user-configurable variables.
 Your browser or style manager must support this format.
 [About UserCSS](https://github.com/openstyles/stylus/wiki/Usercss)
 - For compatibility reasons, I also maintain a stripped down version using just the @-moz-document format.
 This format flattens all user-configurable variables to their default values, making them unchangable.
-- Unfortunately, I cannot provide a pure .css file version of this theme due to its complexity.
-Certain styling needs to be activated on certain URL regex patterns, which cannot be achieved using a single .css file.
+- If you are unable to use any of the above formats, I have also created a pure .css file version.
+This version lacks some of the visual polish of the full version, but it's sufficient enough for most use-cases.

 ## 💬 Issues/Feedback
 You may report issues or suggest feedback [here](https://github.com/Tech-How/Light-Theme-for-YouTube-Music/issues).